gudwin/botfarm/README.md

 # BotFarm

-> At current moment, package not ready to be reused, that will be fixed soon
+> At current moment, package not ready to be used in production, but that will be fixed soon

 > The Library still in an active development, so don't hesitate to propose changes and new features.

 # Glossary

-- **BMS** - Bot Management System
+- **BMS** - Bot Management System;
-- **Theme** - a factory that produces a basic "skeleton" of the chatbot.
+- **Theme** - a factory that produces a basic "skeleton" of the chatbot;
-- **Plugin** - a component that integrates extra features into "skeleton"
+- **Plugin** - a component that integrates extra features into "skeleton";
+- **MBF** - Microsoft Bot Framework;

 # Introduction

+While Microsoft Bot Framework quickly evolves and there are lots of packages for it distributed for free, still, there is a problem with reusability of code that represents business logic.
+While MBF allows you to compose chat bots from waterfall dialogs and recognizers these components usually are tightly coupled with concrete solution and hardly could be reused.

+In same moment, development of ready-to-use chatbot requires a lot of efforts from developer for production of components that do not relate to actual business features of the bot.
+Imagine, you want to produce a chatbot that allows a customer to order a cup of coffee, in that case, you'll probably also have to spend efforts on service components like: user signup, notification of registered users with new updates, handoff-support, help, autodiscoverable dialogs and etc. BotFarm tries to simplify your  life with such components.

-The BotFarm project is an attempt to provide a BMS solution.
-Major features of this project:
+The BotFarm project is an attempt to provide a BMS (Bot Management System) solution based on reusable components.
+The main goal of that project to allow developers to produce reusable components and allow them to quickly compose chat bots.
+Project features:

  - composer for chatbots, the bot composed from themes and plugins;
  - ability to restore and restart internal state and configured bots after reboot;
  - internal "master" bot that manages and configures chatbots, available only from system console;
  - pure javascript stack, [LokiJS](http://lokijs.org/) used as an storage

 # Usage scenario